The US Healthcare System

 Dental care in the United States is very expensive, so it might be a good idea to see a dentist in your home country before you leave or when you go home to visit.
 If you do need dental care while you are in the US, see this list of dentists in Bellingham.

 Dental insurance is not included in the WWU LewerMark plan for international students, but LewerMark does offer dental insurance through the SmartSmile plan should you wish to purchase your own dental insurance.
 If you choose SmartSmile, you will need to use a dentist in their network.

 Prevention & Wellness Services

 Prevention & Wellness Services supports you in your personal efforts to improve and maintain your health and the health of your community so that you may achieve your academic, career, and personal goals.
-Services provided include Alcohol and Drug Consultation and Assessment Services (ADCAS), Consultation and Sexual Assault Support (CASAS), Sexual Health Education Services (SHES), and Wellness Outreach Center (WOC).
+Services provided include Alcohol and Drug Consultation and Assessment Services (ADCAS), Consultation and Sexual Assault Support (CASAS), Sexual Health Information Sessions, and Wellness Outreach Center (WOC).
 Peer Health Educators work to increase health literacy on campus by working to educate students in alcohol and drug risk reduction, violence prevention, sexual health education, body empowerment, and mental wellness.

 Western Washington University’s Counseling Center staff is available to assist you with the life problems and emotional concerns that may arise while you are a student here at Western.
 In the United States, university students may meet with a counselor to talk about a wide range of concerns.
 For example, a professional counselor can provide support with adjusting to university life in another country, help find ways to cope with feelings of homesickness, anxiety or depression, discuss ways to improve relationships, or explore changes you want to make to be more consistent with your goals.